dbashford/mimosa-combine/README.md

 For more information regarding Mimosa, see http://mimosa.io

+NOTE: Version `2.0.0` of mimosa-combine requires mimosa version `2.3.22` or higher.

 ## Usage

 Add `'combine'` to your list of modules.
 That's all!
 Mimosa will install the module for you when you start up.